 2. Raymund Schwager, Jesus in the Drama of Salvation; in Schwager’s wonderful laying out of the Jesus drama, the Resurrection is the Fourth Act: “Resurrection of the Son as the Judgement of the Heavenly Father,” pp. 119-141.
 The entire portion is worth the reading, including an excellent section on the election of Israel: the key portion from a Girardian perspective, pp. 130-137.

-3. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these reflections on the day in 2013, “A Risen Life Full of Forgiveness and Love“; and in 2016, “Handing Ourselves Over“; and in 2019, “It Was Necessary.”
+3. Andrew Marr, Abbot of St. Gregory’s Abbey (Three Rivers, MI) is a long-time reader and writer on Mimetic Theory and in his blog, “Imaginary Visions of True Peace,” made these reflections on the day in 2013, “A Risen Life Full of Forgiveness and Love“; in 2016, “Handing Ourselves Over“; and in 2019, “It Was Necessary.”

 4. N.T.
 Wright, The Resurrection of the Son of God, pp. 647-661 on Luke 24.
 More generally, in the essay “My Core Convictions” I summarize the importance of this book, under the doctrine of heaven, as follows: